LWprogramming/audiolm-pytorch-training/README.md

 # Run the use_patched_audiolm.py script
 python use_patched_audiolm.py personal_hacks

-pip install tensorboardX # for some reason not covered separately
+pip install tensorboardX # for some reason not covered in the previous pip install?? installing separately

 # Download the dataset
 cd ../audiolm-pytorch-datasets